 Our EPSG framework seeks to support long-term, strategic partnerships with charities and organisations that support the communities in which we operate.
-Further information on our EPSG framework can be found on pages 29 to 30 of this Annual Report.
+Further information on our EPSG framework can be found on pages 31 to 32 of this Annual Report.
+Underlying EPS from continuing operations

-Underlying EPS

-27.95 pence

-2021 restated: 13.96 pence
+27.95p 2021 restated: 13.96p